ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 Some claims in Endorsements might be conditional.
 A claim is conditional if it only applies if actual state matches Reference Values, according to some matching policy.

-Endorsers should not use conditionally endorsed values based on immutable values of actual state in Evidence (such as an immutable serial number for example).
-An Endorser can, however, use conditionally endorsed values based on mutable values.
-For example an Endorser for a given CPU might provide additional information about what the CPU supports based on current firmware configuration state.
+For example an Endorser for a given CPU might provide additional information about what the CPU supports based on current firmware configuration state, or an Endorser might provide additional information that if the serial number is in a given range, then a specific security guarantee is present.

-Policies around matching actual state in Evidence against reference states are normally expressed in Appraisal Policy for Evidence.
+Policies around matching actual state in Evidence against reference state are normally expressed in Appraisal Policy for Evidence.
-Similarly, reference states are normally expressed in the Reference Values conceptual message.
+Similarly, reference state is normally expressed in the Reference Values conceptual message.
 Such policies allow a Verifier and Relying Parties to make their decisions about trustworthiness of an Attester.